All Episodes

 Adams forgets.

-Yeah, he promised to put it back, he never did.
+He promised to put it back.

-And the reason we're in this in this problem is that Matt Adams couldn't do anything he promised to do.
+And the reason we're in this problem is that Matt Adams couldn't do anything he promised to do, partially because he's afraid.

-You know, mayor, everybody, wherever you go, they want you to run for they yell all the time, please come back and be my mayor.
+They yell all the time, please come back and be my mayor.

-Because if that guy hasn't contributed to Hamas in a meaningful way and to terrorist groups in a meaningful way, I I'd be shocked.
+Because if that guy hasn't contributed to Hamas in a meaningful way and to terrorist groups in a meaningful way, I'd be shocked.

 And if he did, I'd have him in prison so fast it would make us a little asshake.